 '''

-echo_participant: # Participant Id = echo_participant
+- name: echo_participant # Participant Name = echo_participant kind: echo

-type: echo

 '''

-This type of Participant refers to a Simple DDS DomainParticipant.
+This kind of Participant refers to a Simple DDS DomainParticipant.
 This Participant will discover all Participants deployed in its own local network in the same domain via multicast communication, and will communicate with those that share publication or subscription topics.